-MEETING DATES Venue REPORTING DETAILS COMMENTS (CHANGE IN CHAIR, ETC.) Year 2020 8 May by correspondance Interim report by 1 June to IEASG, ACOM and SCICOM Incoming Canadian Chair Jamie Tam from January 2020 Year 2021 TBD Halifax, Canada Interim report by TBD to IEASG Year 2022 TBD Woods Hole, USA Final report by TBD to IEASG New USA Chair will be appointed
+Meeting dates Venue Reporting details Comments (change in Chair, etc.) Year 2020 8 May Online meeting No reporting Incoming Canadian Chair Jamie Tam from January 2020 Year 2021 7-10 June Online meeting No reporting Year 2022 TBD Woods Hole, USA Final ICES Scientific Report by (TBD) to IEASG New USA Chair will be appointed

-ToR DESCRIPTION Background SCIENCE PLAN CODES Duration Expected Deliverables a Report on recent activities related to Integrated Ecosystem Assessments (IEA) within the United States, Canada, and Regional Fisheries Management Organizations a) Science Requirements b) Advisory Requirements c) Requirements from other EGs 1.1, 6.5 3 years (2020, 2021, 2022) Regular reports from US/Canada/NAFO b Expand the work already accomplished by WGNARS into other regional ecosystems and/or multiple ocean uses while considering the roles of women and remote, low income, and indigenous communities in the system 1.2, 2.1, 6.5 3 years (2020, 2021, 2022) Refined understanding of the system through conceptual models Exploratory application of risk assessment to a Canadian region Analysis of cumulative effects including, for example, offshore energy c Increase the cross disciplinary capacity of IEAs in the region by engaging with scientists and stakeholders from under-represented 2.7, 6.6, 7.5 3 years (2020, 2021, 2022) List of research products developed from reaching out and including members of under-represented disciplines and research communities (e.g. papers, disciplines and research communities, including those in the social sciences reports, indicators) d Continue to evaluate and test indicators which are responsive to a changing environment or other conditions, especially those that indicate shifting resources, changes in human behavior, habitat, or extreme events, or can be used as early warning signs of a pending change (leading indicators) 1.1, 7.1 3 years (2020, 2021, 2022) Tested and evaluated new indicators that are responsive to a changing environment or other conditions (e.g. SMART indicators) Completed threshold analysis of existing indicators Framework for developing spatial indicators e Improve management advice by developing decision support tools that reconcile multiple ocean uses by explicitly addressing tradeoffs within an ecosystem context (e.g. structured decision making, management strategy evaluation, scenario planning) 2.7, 6.1, 6.4 1 year (2022) Worked example of a decision support tool f Develop best practices for increasing efficiency in product development that can lead to improved responsiveness to management requests 4.1, 4.2, 4.3 1 year (2020) Workshop on best practices for improving efficiency, transparency, and workflow Timely provision of information to managers (e.g. annual SOEs, Risk assessment) Improved data accessibility Manuscript on best practices g Develop best practices for communicating with a diverse group of stakeholders (i.e., managers, scientists, public), recognizing that effective communication tools may differ across audiences 1.1, 4.2, 6.4 1 year (2021) Examples of effective communication tools for various audiences
+ToR Description Background Science plan codes Duration Expected Deliverables a Report on recent activities related to Integrated Ecosystem Assessments (IEA) within the United States, Canada, and Regional Fisheries Management Organizations a) Science Requirements b) Advisory Requirements c) Requirements from other EGs 1.1, 6.5 3 years (2020, 2021, 2022) Regular reports from US/Canada/NAFO b Expand the work already accomplished by WGNARS into other regional ecosystems and/or multiple ocean uses while considering the roles of women and remote, low income, and indigenous communities in the system 1.2, 2.1, 6.5 3 years (2020, 2021, 2022) Refined understanding of the system through conceptual models Exploratory application of risk assessment to a Canadian region Analysis of cumulative effects including, for example, offshore energy С Increase the cross disciplinary capacity of IEAs in the region by engaging with scientists and stakeholders from under-represented disciplines and research 2.7, 6.6, 7.5 3 years (2020, 2021, 2022) List of research products developed from reaching out and including members of under-represented disciplines and research communities (e.g. papers, reports, indicators)

+communities, including those in the social sciences d Continue to evaluate and test indicators which are responsive to a changing environment or other conditions, especially those that indicate shifting resources, changes in human behavior, habitat, or extreme events, or can be used as early warning signs of a pending change (leading indicators) 1.1, 7.1 3 years (2020, 2021, 2022) Tested and evaluated new indicators that are responsive to a changing environment or other conditions (e.g. SMART indicators) Completed threshold analysis of existing indicators Framework for developing spatial indicators e Improve management advice by developing decision support tools that reconcile multiple ocean uses by explicitly addressing tradeoffs within an ecosystem context (e.g. structured decision making, management strategy evaluation, scenario planning) 2.7, 6.1, 6.4 1 year (2022) Worked example of a decision support tool f Develop best practices for increasing efficiency in product development that can lead to improved responsiveness to management requests 4.1, 4.2, 4.3 1 year (2020) Workshop on best practices for improving efficiency, transparency, and workflow Timely provision of information to managers (e.g. annual SOEs, Risk assessment) Improved data accessibility Manuscript on best practices g Develop best practices for communicating with a diverse group of stakeholders (i.e., managers, scientists, public), recognizing that effective communication tools may differ across audiences 1.1, 4.2, 6.4 1 year (2021) Examples of effective communication tools for various audiences